Schoolboy's death: 3 officials suspended, 51 booked over protest call | Law-Order

 Sources said the school bus was carrying more students than its capacity.
 The mandatory fitness certificate of the bus issued by the transport department expired last year, they said.

-Chief Minister Adityanath took cognisance of the role of officials of the road transport department in Ghaziabad and expressed displeasure over their working style, sources said.
+Chief Minister Adityanath took cognisance of the role of officials of the road transport department in Ghaziabad in the case and expressed displeasure over their working style, sources said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)